-Current understanding in the US is that 4 channel AIS radios could be used to move some of the ASM to the two ASM channels which would serve to improve ASM communications and to reduce VDL loading of AIS channels in high traffic areas.
-If this were implemented with software, it would enable 4 channel AIS radios to employ AIS modulation to use the additional channels.
-This scheme, along with the latest FCC rulemaking, would provide a way forward for the US during the ITU allowed test period for ASM and VDES.
+4 channel AIS radios do exist that could be used to move some of the ASM to the two ASM channels which would serve to improve ASM communications and to reduce VDL loading of AIS channels in high traffic areas.
+If these were implemented with software, it would enable 4 channel AIS radios to employ AIS modulation to use the additional channels.
+This scheme, would provide a way forward for administrations in urgent need of reducing the escalating load on AIS datalink, during the ITU allowed test period for ASM and VDES.

+ANNEX B

+To be developed